Alameda County Rangeland Resilience Pilot Project

 Comprised of three major components, the Project is aimed at increasing resilience to climate uncertainties and improving grazing practices through: (1) rehabilitation and redistribution of water resources – focusing on developed springs and existing livestock ponds, (2) monitoring rehabilitated areas for efficacy of watering facility improvements, and (3) outreach to inform land managers of the Project outcomes, and how these outcomes influence best management practices for grazing on naturalized annual grasslands.

 Three livestock water distribution projects are currently in progress.
-An additional livestock water distribution project and at least two pond restoration projects are in development for 2017.
+An additional livestock water distribution project and at least two pond restoration projects are in development.